This creamy pineapple cucumber smoothie is a great way to start your day or enjoy it as a refreshing post-workout drink or snack.

 - It's filling as a morning smoothie and deliciously refreshing as a snack.

-Sunflower seeds: They add flavor, healthy fats, and proteins and are the creamy base in this lighter smoothie.
+- Sunflower seeds: Add flavor, healthy fats, and proteins.
+They are the creamy base creating a thicker smoothie.
 I love salted roasted seeds.

 See the full recipe with measurements in the recipe card.

-Step 1: Place fresh pineapple, cucumber slices, seeds, and mint in a high-speed blender.
+Step One (Picture 1 above) - Place fresh pineapple, cucumber slices, seeds, and mint in a high-speed blender.

-Step 3: Blend until you have a smooth consistency.
+Step Three (Picture 3 above) - Blend until you have a smooth consistency.

-Step 4: Serve in your glass of choice and garnish with extra cucumber slices, sunflower kernels, or chia seeds.
+Step Four (Picture 4 above) - Serve in your glass of choice and garnish with extra cucumber slices, sunflower kernels, or chia seeds.

 Storage